aiatamai/atamai/research.md

 <h3 id="mission" style="margin-bottom:30px">Mission</h3>

 <br>
 **ContinualAI Research** works mostly at a meta research level.
-Its core mission is to support the producion, organization and dissemination of original research on CL with **technical research**, **open source projects** and **tools** that can make the life of a CL researcher easier.
-In particular, we would like to talke and propose practical solutions to the following questions among others:
+Its core mission is to support the production, organization and dissemination of original research on CL with **technical research**, **open source projects** and **tools** that can make the life of a CL researcher easier.
+In particular, we would like to talk and propose practical solutions to the following questions among others:

 - _How can we help young researchers and enthustiasts in this area learn faster and be better supported by the community?_
 - _How can we organize research in continual learning to make it easier to anyone find the right piece of information?_
 - _How can we help continual learning researchers share more resources (insights, code and knowledge) and collaborate more together?_
-- _How can make continual learning research more accessible to anyone?_
+- _How can we make continual learning research more accessible to anyone?_

 <a name="projecs"></a>